Defending individuals accused of child endangerment in Orange County and across Southern California

 The Law Offices of Randy Collins assists individuals accused of child endangerment across Southern California.
 We provide experienced representation to persons accused of offenses against children in all California courts including Orange County, Los Angeles County, San Diego County, and Riverside County.

-Endangerment of a child appears in Penal Code 273a.
+Endangerment of a child appears in PC 273a.
 That statute provides four alternative definitions of child endangerment.
 To obtain a conviction, the prosecution must prove beyond a reasonable doubt that the accused committed one of the following acts:

 If any of those acts created the likelihood that the child would suffer great bodily harm, the crime can be (and usually is) charged as a felony.